 Beyond The Rum Diary isn’t a diary about weapons exchange in Saudi Arabia or personal alcoholic binges from the sleepy town of Burlington, Ontario.
 It’s my official blog source with unedited blog updates on my writing life.
-My unofficial blog site entertained beyond zaniest musings, exploring moral foundations and political ideology.
+My unofficial blog site entertained beyond the zaniest musings, exploring moral foundations and political ideology.
 But so-called "blogging" got out of control.

-And The Great Beyond ends with the hair-raising farewell obituary.
+And The Great Beyond ends with a hair-raising farewell obituary.
 Don’t bother trying to interpret my down-the-middle, in-your-face politics; or the death of free Republican politics, or the Life and Times of Richard M. Nixon, or Reagan on Reagan.
 It’s useless unless you find a woman who can edit great BS.

-Fierce as a lion, stubborn as an ox, I liken my writing to the clarity and persistence of Ronald Reagan.
+Fierce as a lion, and stubborn as an ox, I liken my writing to the clarity and persistence of Ronald Reagan.
 Most of all, my appetite for destruction can be calmed by a Cobb salad, served by the ghost of Nancy.

 Richard and Jodie Tattoni at Nancy's in Columbus, Ohio.